12 Must-Try Canadian Cereal Brands Made Locally

 Located in Chilliwack, British Columbia, Anita’s Organic Mill is a haven for lovers of organic cereals and grains.

-Their rolled oats and muesli are crafted from locally sourced ingredients and processed with care to preserve nutritional value.
+Their rolled oats (the kind you use to make oatmeal) and muesli are crafted from locally sourced ingredients and processed with care to preserve nutritional value.

 Key Characteristics